uk000/goto/docs/scenarios-k8s.md

 What if you want to test traffic flowing to/from pods amid chaos where pods keep dying and getting respawned?
 Or what if you're testing in the presence of a canary deployment tool like `flagger`, where canary pods get spawned on the fly and later get terminated, and you need those canary pods to send/receive traffic.

-Sending traffic to such ephemeral pods is straight-forward, but getting traffic to originate from those pods automatically as soon as the pods come up?
-Clearly that can only happen if you put an application there that starts sending traffic as soon as it starts.
-But what if that traffic has to be controlled dynamically based on your current testing scenario?
-It's not a fixed set of traffic that needs to originate from those pods, but instead the traffic changes based on some other external conditions.
+Sending traffic to such ephemeral pods is straight-forward, but triggering traffic from those pods automatically as soon as the pods come up has some challenges.
+You'd need a container that starts sending traffic as soon as it starts.
+And then, what if the traffic has to be controlled dynamically based on your current testing scenario, .

 Now it gets tricky, because you need to be able to tell the pod where to send the traffic once it's up.
 But remember, the pod is not even up yet, flagger is still in the middle on spawning your canary pods.
-Or perhaps K8s is in the middle of recycling pod.
+Or perhaps K8s is in the middle of recycling the pod.
 What do you do now?
-Keep polling K8s for the pod availability, and once the pod is available, connect to it via IP and configure the current traffic configs/targets there so that it can start sending traffic per the current testing requirement?
-Exactly this is what `goto` can do, but automatically?
+Keep polling K8s for the pod availability, and once the pod is available, connect to it by IP and push configuration to the container there so that it can start sending traffic per the current testing requirement?
+This is exactly what `goto` can do, but that too automatically without any manual intervention.
 How?
 Glad that you asked.

-`Goto` has a `Registry` feature, where one or more `goto` instances can act as registry, and other `goto` instances can be configured to connect to the registry at startup.
+`Goto` has a `Registry` feature where one or more `goto` instances can act as configuration storage for other instances.
+The worker `goto` instances are configured to connect to the registry instance(s) at startup.
 You can configure traffic details at registry, to be passed to all pods based on their labels.
-As soon as a `goto` instance comes up and connects to the registry, the registry sends it its share of current traffic configs.
-And some/all of that traffic may be configured to be run automatically.
-So, as soon as the `goto` instances receive a traffic config from registry and notice that it's meant to be auto invoked, they start running that traffic like there's no tomorrow.
+As soon as a `goto` worker container comes up and connects to the registry, the registry sends to the worker its assigned traffic workload, some/all of which may be configured to be run automatically.
+As soon as a `goto` instance receives traffic config that's meant to be auto invoked, it starts running that traffic like there's no tomorrow.

 Let's see the APIs involved to achieve this scenario: